 In addition to the hurricanes that devastated the US gulf coast and territories, severe wild fires have also ravaged the Pacific Northwest, including parts of Oregon and other surrounding states, in August and September, causing significant property damage.

-A wide array of tools and resources are available to first responders, everything from rapidly deployable satellite communications systems to surveillance unmanned aerial systems (UAS).
+A wide array of tools and resources are available to first responders, everything from rapidly deployable satellite communications systems to unmanned aerial systems (UAS) that can be used for surveillance.

 UAS are capable of prolonged flight over impacted areas and can transmit high resolution photographs and sensor data back to decision makers, who can use it to make operational decisions that might enable aid to get to the right place in the most expeditious manner while ensuring the safety of everyone involved.
 COMSATCOM solutions can deliver the necessary connectivity for piloting these aircraft, as well as the low-latency connectivity necessary for delivering the intelligence they gather back to those that need it.

 The use of these platforms could start to increase thanks in large part to something going on within the Air Force – which in the process of upgrading its UAS fleet from the MQ-1 UAS to the MQ-9.
 This could lead to MQ-1 resources trickling down to organizations responsible for disaster relief.
-In fact, this idea was recently floated during a UAS panel at the same AFA Conference last month.
+In fact, this idea was recently floated during a UAS panel at the AFA Conference in September 2017.

 When asked about the current plans for the MQ-1, 432nd Wing Commander, Col. Julian Cheater, said, “We’re still recapitalizing a lot of the equipment from the MQ-1s for use on the MQ-9s.
 [Following that] there will be a considerable amount of the MQ-1s and there’s no real plan at this point.
 Is there a non-military use for these?
 For example – a hurricane?
 Can Homeland Security fly these and use them for those reasons…?”